-I have a couple interesting discoveries to share today.
+I have two very interesting discoveries to share today.

 For this soup, I took out all the flour, butter, and cream and thickened the soup with a cauliflower and onion purée.

-I loved it, but – to my amazement – it was also 100 percent Meat-and-Potatoes-Guy approved.
+I loved it (no surprise), but (to my amazement) it was also 100 percent Meat-and-Potatoes-Guy approved.

 But back to the soup, this Skinny Broccoli Cheddar Soup recipe is my healthier, more veggie-filled version of the hearty, classic winter comfort food.